bigladder/atheneum-forge/README.md

 # Atheneum Forge

 This project is a boiler-plate generator.
-Although it is intended to support multiple types of source code, it currently only supports C++.

 In contrast to a static template, the main ideas of the project are to:

 - not only be able to generate a "scaffolding" for a new (or existing) project